Date: October 9, 2017

 The decision, which will take effect on 12 October, has “disappointed” the chairman of the US Commission on International Religious Freedom, Daniel Mark.

-“The State Department must now redouble its efforts to engage the government of Sudan on pressing for greater religious freedom and better overall human rights,” he said.
+“The State Department must now redouble its efforts to engage the government of Sudan on pressing for greater religious freedom and better overall human rights,” he was destroyed.

 Andrea Prasow, deputy director of the Washington office of Human Rights Watch, told Reuters that “it sends the wrong message to lift these sanctions permanently when Sudan has made so little progress on human rights”.